l4zy0n3/py-mdscript/README.md

 # runmd
-Run a markdown codeblocks as a python script
+Export markdown codeblocks as a python script

 ## Installation